Susan Firer

-(born October 14, 1948) is an American poet who grew up along the southwestern shore of Lake Michigan in Milwaukee, WI.
-She was poet laureate of the city from 2008 to 2010, and from 2008 to 2014, she edited the Shepherd Express online poetry column.
+Susan Firer (October 14, 1948 – September 5, 2025) was an American poet.
+She was poet laureate of Milwaukee from 2008 to 2010, and from 2008 to 2014 she edited the Shepherd Express online poetry column.

-Education and career
+Life and career

-Firer received her MA from the University of Wisconsin-Milwaukee, and in 2009 was honored as a distinguished alumnus of the University of Wisconsin.
-She is Adjunct Associate Professor Emeritus at the University of Wisconsin-Milwaukee.
+Firer grew up along the southwestern shore of Lake Michigan in Milwaukee, WI.
+She received her MA from the University of Wisconsin-Milwaukee.
+She was Adjunct Associate Professor Emeritus at the University of Wisconsin-Milwaukee.